 - 1. RELAP5 nodalization of the PULSTAR system is given in the report referenced above. - 2.
 Three break locations are modeled and individual transients are initiated by opening the breaks from full power limiting safety system settings (LSSS) as given in Table 13-6. - 3.
 Breaks discharge coolant to a downstream pit or the reactor bay floor, depending on the break location. - 4.
 Reactor scram occurs following transient initiation with total time delay of 2.05 sec.
 See Table 13-8. - 5.
 Primary pump stops due to the low pool level scram signal. - 6.
-Flapper valve is modeled to open by differential pressure across the valve, that is, differential pressure between the reactor plenum and the adjacent pool. - 7.
-Flow communication occurs between the fuel channels and the pool through the fuel channel top opening and four flow holes at upper end of a fuel channel. - 8.
-Convection heat transfer is modeled at the heat structure surfaces of the fuel rods and fuel boxes. - 9.
-Radial and axial heat conduction is modeled in the fuel and fuel box. - 10.
-Radiation heat transfer is modeled from the fuel rods to the fuel box and from the fuel box to the pool wall. - 11.
-Core power distribution provided by the MCNP model with a peaking factor of 3.0. - 12.
-Point kinetics model is used to simulate core power transient before the reactor scram and the core decay heat is modeled using ANSI/ANS 5.1-1973 Decay Heat Power in Light Water Reactors, [13-13] and is conservatively multiplied by a factor of 1.2.
+Flapper valve is modeled to open by differential pressure across the valve, that is, differential pressure between the reactor plenum and the adjacent pool.
+For the Beamtube No.6 break scenario, the flapper is modeled both open and stuck closed. - 7.
+Metal water reactions is turned off for the pool inlet and reactor outlet break scenarios since the environment is almost completely air filled, and turned on for the Beamtube No.6 break scenario since the environment is almost completely steam filled. - 8.
+The core consists of 4 fuel channels submerged in the pool.
+An additional hot fuel pin is imbedded in the hot fuel channel. - 9.
+Convection heat transfer is modeled at the heat structure surfaces of the fuel rods and fuel boxes. - 10.
+2-D radial and axial heat conduction is modeled in the fuel and fuel box using the reflood model. - 11.
+Radiation heat transfer is modeled from the fuel rods to the fuel box and from the fuel box to the pool wall. - 12.
+Core power distribution provided by the MCNP model with a peaking factor of 3.0. - 13.
+Core decay heat is modeled using ANSI/ANS 5.1-1979 Decay Heat Power in Light Water Reactors,^[13-12] and is multiplied by a factor of 1.0.

-While investigating the consequences of such an accident, it was assumed that the reactor had been operating with a 25 fuel assembly core at a power level of 2.6 MW for an infinite time so that fission product concentrations had attained equilibrium.
+While investigating the consequences of such an accident, it was assumed that the reactor had been operating with a 25 fuel assembly core at a power level of 2.0 MW for an infinite time so that fission product concentrations had attained equilibrium.
 Assessments were performed for three break locations:

-- 1. Reactor outlet: 10 inch diameter pipe break in the primary valve pit. - 2.
-Pool inlet: 10 inch diameter pipe break in the primary valve pit. - 3.
-Beamtube No.6: 12 inch × 12 inch square beamtube break to the reactor bay.
+- 1. Reactor outlet: 10-inch diameter pipe break in the primary valve pit. - 2.
+Pool inlet: 10-inch diameter pipe break in the primary valve pit.

+3. Beamtube No.6: 12-inch × 12-inch square beamtube break to the reactor bay.